 NEPA also provides guidance regarding treatment of cumulative impacts and how to determine the types of projects that should be considered in the impact analysis.
-The NEPA regulations adopted by the Council on Environmental Quality (CEQ) indicate that a cumulative impact is an impact on the environment that results from the incremental impact of a particular action when added to other past, present, or reasonably foreseeable future actions, regardless of the entity undertaking such an action (40 Code of Federal Regulations § 1508.7).
-Cumulative impacts can result from individually minor but collectively significant actions taking place over a period of time.
+The NEPA regulations adopted by the Council on Environmental Quality (CEQ) indicate that a cumulative impact is an impact on the environment that results from the incremental impact of a particular action when added to other past, present, or reasonably foreseeable future actions, regardless of the entity undertaking such an action (CEQ NEPA Regulations Part 1508, Section 1508.7).
 Additional guidance is provided by the Reclamation NEPA handbook which, similar to CEQA, indicates that past, present, and reasonably foreseeable projects should be included, although an exhaustive analysis of past projects is not required (Bureau of Reclamation 2012).
 The Reclamation NEPA handbook also indicates that how the cumulative impact assessment is incorporated into the NEPA document is at the lead agency's discretion (Bureau of Reclamation 2012).